-The ISASP ASR-2019 and ISASP ASR-2021 provide means, standard deviations, and reliability for Reading, Language, ELA, Mathematics, and Science under the section "Summary Statistics Reports" for each grade.
+The ISASP ASRs provide means, standard deviations, and reliability coefficients for Reading, Language, ELA, Mathematics, and Science under the section "Summary Statistics Reports" for each grade.
 The reliability estimates are all in the ranges expected for standardized tests.
 Note that the ELA reliability estimates reflect a composite reliability calculated using the Reading and Language alpha estimates and assume the variance of the tests were the same.
 Because reliability can vary within subgroups, the Standards (2014) call for estimates of reliability for each subgroup, as feasible.
 Therefore, separate estimates of reliability are also provided for female, male, African American, Hispanic, American Indian/Alaskan Native, Native Hawaiian/Pacific Islander, White, and multiracial groups, as well as by status of individual education plans, English Language Learner, and free and reduced lunch.

-Technical Manual for ISASP Standard Error of Measurement
+Standard Error of Measurement

 Test reliability is also commonly described by the Standard Error of Measurement (SEM).
 The SEM is defined as the standard deviation of measurement errors associated with observed test scores for a specified group of test takers.
-In classical test theory, the SEM is a function of the observed score variance, $\sigma_X^2$ , and the test reliability, $\rho{xx'}$ .
+In classical test theory, the SEM is a function of the observed score variance, σ_X^2 , and the test reliability, $\rho{xx'}$.
 Standard error of measurement is calculated using the following formula:

-$$SEM = \sqrt{\sigma_X^2 (1 - \rho{xx'})}.$$ (8-3)
+$$SEM = \sqrt{\sigma_X^2 (1 - \rho{xx'})}. \tag{8-3}$$